Something went wrong while loading pickup times.

-First of all at the beginning of the year we order our chicks from our local farm supply store.
-When the day comes to pick up the chicks (which doesn't come soon enough for our children :-) we get a spot ready inside and get the feed and water ready for them, we also hook up a heat lamp so it is nice and warm when we get the chicks home.
+First of all, at the beginning of the year we order our chicks from our local farm supply store.
+When the day comes to pick up the chicks (which doesn't come soon enough for our children :-) )we get a spot ready inside and get the feed and water ready for them.
+We also hook up a heat lamp so it is nice and warm when we get the chicks home.

-Once they have grown enough and have a few feathers they are now ready to be moved out to our Cakellac!
+Once they have grown enough and have a few feathers, they are now ready to be moved out to our Cakellac!
 Our Cakellac is a movable hoop shelter, that has wheels at each corner that can be set down and moved very easily.
 Once the chickens get used to the idea of moving to fresh grass, as soon as they hear the wheels going down, they are all ready and eager to go.
-As soon as I start to move it they are happy as can be to feast on all the fresh grass!
+As soon as I start to move it, they are as happy as can be to feast on all the fresh grass!

 We have had customers tell us this is the best chicken they have tasted in all of Ontario!
 We thank you greatly for your compliments and it gives us and our children great pleasure to grow this pastured chicken.

 I hope I have helped you gain a better insight as to how we raise and care for our chickens.
 If you have any further questions, please feel free to give us a call or send us an email - we would love to hear from you.
 If you are ready to jump in and try some of our delicious chicken, head over to our online store and place your order.
 We will ship it to you as quickly as possible!